 Update: You can view our newer Home Tours here.

 Christmas is less than a week away, can you believe it?
 I can’t, in fact, I just finished sending out our holiday cards this weekend.
-I also still have presents to wrap, since the only ones I’ve wrapped are those I had to ship off to family that don’t live nearby.
+I also still have presents to wrap, since the only ones I’ve wrapped are those I had to ship off to family that doesn’t live nearby.
 I did a lot of last-minute shopping this past week and weekend and boy am I exhausted!
 So are you ready for Christmas?

 This whole month is going a little too quick for me and I haven’t even shared any of the new holiday crafts I worked on, woops.